mengchaoheng/Plan-D/README.md

 * Dr.C

 	*Provide all experimental data for this project!
-Especially the mathematical model parameters and aerodynamic characteristic data of Ducted Fan.
+Especially the mathematical model parameters, aerodynamic characteristic data and modeling work of Ducted Fan.